fpadovani/communicative_baby_dpo/README.md

 **DPO_SYNTHETIC_PAIRS**: the last checkpoint of our fine-tuned model on real dpo pairs scores **62.7%** on Zorro and **64.9%** on the minimal pairs evaluation set based on words match, and **64.3%** on dialogue minimal pairs based on tokens match.
 It scores **41.3%** on the lexical decision task.\

-**RESULTs**: I wouldn't call degradation in performance the 1 % decrease in Zorro accuracy, it can be considered noise.
-Good that we have an improvement of accuracy (even if small) on dialogue minimal pairs after fine-tuning. \

 ## Plots of reward and loss
 In the `./plots` folder you can find the loss trend and the reward trend for the correct and incorrect sentences.